 by Denise Brinkmeyer, author of “Project Orienteering: A Field Guide For Project Leadership” and president of Jump Technology Services®

 Denise Brinkmeyer is the author of “Project Orienteering: A Field Guide For Project Leadership” and president of Jump Technology Services®.
-She has over 20 years of diverse business experience, focusing on the development and implementation of software project management and software design methodologies that dramatically increase both customer satisfaction and department performance.
+She has over 20 years of diverse business experience with various-sized companies and develops business consulting service strategies.
+Brinkmeyer focuses on the development and implementation of software project management and software design methodologies that dramatically increase both customer satisfaction and department performance.